Simon-Brandt/MarkdownTools/README.md

 Despite intentionally looking like HTML tags inside comments, the feature tags are made up by the Markdown Tools and don't necessarily form valid HTML.
 Both tags must stand alone on separate lines, which must not contain any additional characters.
 Since the tags must be commented out using HTML syntax, they won't be shown in the rendered view.

 The first line starts the respective feature block and possibly specifies several parameters, the last line ends the block.
-Usually, all lines in-between are replaced upon running the Markdown Tools, which facilitates the re-computation of the respective feature.
+Often, all lines in-between are replaced upon running the Markdown Tools, which facilitates the re-computation of the respective feature.
 Since the comment tags are kept, you can simply re-run the script to update *e.g.* the TOC, whenever you changed the file.

 Note that for TOCs and included files, anything between these tags is *discarded*, since the script assumes that only the TOC or file content may be given, there.
 Section tags are kept, however, since they delimit the actual contents of your Markdown file.

 Upon parsing the Markdown file, the Markdown Tools do their best to implement the rules of [GitHub Flavored Markdown (GFM)](https://github.github.com/gfm/ "github.github.com &rightarrow; GFM") to classify (categorize) the lines.
 Still, the standard is *not* fully implemented, mainly for performance reasons.
 The Markdown Tools support Markdown headings in ATX style (one to six hashmarks, `#`) or setext style (underlined with `=` or `-`), and respect fenced or indented code blocks.
-Therein, "headings" (or whatever looks like them, such as Bash comments) are simply ignored.
+Therein, "headings" (or whatever looks like them, such as Bash comments) and the like are simply ignored.
 This also holds for the Markdown Tools' special HTML comments, which can safely be given in code blocks.

 ### 3.1.
 Tables of contents (TOCs)